 Economics and finance geekery …

 I am Claus Vistesen, and I have long since reached the (un)enviable point where I can't really describe what I do, or who I am, in one sentence.
 I am Danish, a tad above 30 years old, and live in Newcastle, which is in the North East of the U.K. in case you're wondering.
 I am formally trained as an economist and have several years' experience working for independent macroeconomic research firms.
-I am currently employed as Chief Eurozone Economist for Pantheon Macroeconomics, which affords me the privilege to work together with a group of very smart likeminded people.
+I am currently employed as Chief Eurozone Economist for Pantheon Macroeconomics, which gives me the privilege to work together with a group of very smart likeminded people.
 Normal disclaimers apply.
 This is my playground and unless stated otherwise, the views expressed here are my own and does not represent the opinion of my current or any of my previous employers.

 I am also active on Twitter, which is the best place to go if you want to know what I am thinking about.
 Feel free not to of course, if you're uninterested.
 But finance Twitter or "FinTwitter" as it is nicknamed is a great little community, and as long as you are armed with critical sense, I recommend you to plug into it.
 The same is the case for the econ-blogosphere which is a collage of academic economists, investors and econ-geeks who use blogs to inform the world of their views.
 Some do it well, some don't.
 We used to do blogrolls, but that was back in ancient times.
 Now I encourage you to go explore on your own.
 Markets are conversation in the end.